serverlessworkflow/specification/specification.md

 </table>

 </details>

+The `nextState` property defines the name of the state to transition to next.
+The `compensate` property allows you to trigger [compensation](#Workflow-Compensation) before the transition (if set to true).
+The `produceEvents` property allows you to define a list of events to produce before the transition happens.

 Transitions allow you to move from one state (control-logic block) to another.
 For more information see the [Transitions section](#Transitions) section.